comsci-uwc-isak/unit-1-project-Irvinfang/README.md

 ### Script for uninstallation
 This script will delete the currently installed folders
 Steps:
-Move to Desktop
+1. Move to Desktop
-Echo if user presses enter, it will start uninstalling If user presses enter, delete the folder with everything inside of it
+2. Echo if user presses enter, it will start uninstalling
+3. If user presses enter, delete the folder with everything inside it
 ```.sh
 #!/bin/bash